hellotem/enmeitu.github.io/resource/linux.md

    - Move a file in current folder to another folder: mv file folder
    - For both commands, add -i option to show confirmation for existing file replacement
    - For both commands, add -R option for whole folder copy/move
+  * Show overall size of a folder or file: du -sh file/folder
   * Download a file from the Internet: wget http://www.xyz.com/file
   * Show CPU and RAM usage of each process: top (press shift+i to show percentage; press q to exit)
   * Show network flow: iftop (q to exit)